github/explore/topics/tbox/index.md

 topic: tbox
 url: http://tboox.org/
 ---
 TBOX is a glib-like cross-platform C library that is simple yet powerful.
-It focuses on making C development easier and provides many modules (e.g. stream, coroutine, regex, container, algorithm), so that any developer can quickly pick it up and enjoy the productivity boost when developing in the C language.
+It focuses on making C development easier and provides many modules, so that any developer can quickly pick it up and enjoy the productivity boost when developing in the C language.